 Sage activates the nervous system by stimulating the adrenal cortex and is said that sage can help reduce hot flashes by regulating the functioning of the adrenal cortex.
 This also aids menstrual difficulties and depression associated with menopause.

 By supporting the nervous system, sage can reduce mental fatigue, stress and mental exhaustion.
 A little sage can be emotionally uplifting at times, though in larger doses has the opposite effect and becomes sedating.
 In small doses, sage can relieve giddiness and light-headedness, but in larger doses, it can cause vertigo and a sense of instability.
 So, sage comes with a warning— use it sparingly and avoid overuse (as with most oils, too much can be toxic).

 Some other uses of sage essential oil are as an insecticide since it takes away the swelling and pain of stings and bites.
 As a fungicide, putting neat sage on athlete’s foot is very beneficial (as is tea tree).
 Sage can also be used as a digestive aid for stomach complaints.

 As mentioned earlier, sage has been grown by Native Americans not only for culinary purposes but also for rituals and ceremonies.
-They made smudge sticks with dried sage and would use it to cleanse an area of unwanted negative energies or to cleanse the aura of a person.
+Some made smudge sticks with dried sage, though commonly the Native Artemisia sp. plant was used, and these smudge sticks would it cleanse an area of unwanted negative energies or to cleanse the aura of a person.
 This helped restore and balance energy to the body and mind and to the environment.

 So, think about growing your own sage and making sage sticks of your own.
 Otherwise you can burn sage essential oil in an aroma lamp for similar uplifting and focusing effects.